Animal Injury Claims

 A

-If you, or a member of your family, are bitten by a dog or injured in another way by an animal, you should seek immediate medical treatment.
+If you, or a member of your family, are bitten by a dog or injured in another way by an animal, you should seek immediate medical treatment for any injuries sustained.
 Dogs and other animals can carry many parasites, viruses and infections, so it is important that any wound is properly checked by a medical professional.

 It can also help to report attacks to the police to prevent an attack from happening to somebody else.
 Reporting attacks allows a full investigation to take place to determine the precise circumstances of the attack.
 If you do report the attack to the police, you should obtain a crime reference number and pass it on to your solicitor.
 This will allow your solicitor to obtain a police report on the incident.